 - Features/knowledge of different recommendation paradigms are combined in a single recommendation component.
-E.g.: - Ratings and user demographics: Users living in town y currently like x - Ratings and content features: user rated many movies positive which are comedies recommend more comedies
+E.g.: - Ratings and user demographics: for example, filter rating by user location. - Ratings and content features: user rated many movies positive which are comedies → recommend more comedies (see example below)

-Example: Content-boosted Collaborative Filtering

-- based on content features additional ratings are created - e.g. Alice likes Items 1 and 3 (unary ratings) - Item7 is similar to 1 and 3 by a degree of 0.75 - Thus, add rating of 0.75 for Alice/Item7 to rating matrix - rating matrix becomes less sparse
+- Example: Content-boosted Collaborative Filtering - based on content features additional ratings are created - e.g. Alice likes Items 1 and 3 (unary ratings) - Item7 is similar to 1 and 3 by a degree of 0.75 - Thus, add rating of 0.75 for Alice/Item7 to rating matrix - rating matrix becomes less sparse

-3. Evaluating Recommender Systems
+4.5 Evaluating Recommender Systems